Youth Network works on different projects that support young people from diverse backgrounds to developing their skills.

 If you’re living in Luton, identify as BIPOC and/or from a working class background, we want to hear from you.
 We are looking for articles ranging from 700-1000 words which reflect your own lived experiences in some way.
 Subject matter could include personal experiences, opinions on current affairs or a topic which you feel is not discussed enough.
 Share your work with Khadijah, our researcher, below.

-Our RadioLab 97.1fm Show hosted by Bruno and Weronika talks about current affairs and important matters to young people.
+Our RadioLab 97.1fm Show hosted by Bruno, Meryll and Khadijah talks about current affairs and important matters to young people.

 Every Thursday from 4pm-6pm, our hosts bring in a different young person to discuss their opinion about the topics of the week.
 You can listen to them live by tuning into the RadioLab website, or catch up on a past show here.